Skip to main content

 After activation:

-• The SAML status will change to Active.
+• The SSO status will change to Active.

-• Organization members can now log in using SAML SSO.
+• Organization members can now log in using SAML or OIDC SSO.

-• Users with verified email domains will be automatically routed to the SAML SSO login.
+• Users with verified email domains will be automatically routed to your organization’s SSO login after entering their email on the login page.